-The results show that controlling for education does not affect much the change in participation rates in the US for men and women and that it had relatively small effects on the participation of male in most countries.
-In contrast, the increase in education explains up to 2 p.p. of the increase in participation of female during the Great recession in Belgium, Ireland, France, Italy, Portugal and the UK.
-On the other hand, in Spain, Greece and also to a lower extent Austria, the growth in participation of women net of the effect of education remains substantial.
+To assess the consequences of the increase in education on the participation rates, column (1) of Table 4 shows the results of observed and regression-adjusted changes in the labour force participation rate of prime age workers in 2007 and 2013, taking into account the effect of education.
+The adjusted changes were obtained from the average of residuals from a regression of the probability to participate on three education dummies.20 The results show that controlling for education does not have much effect on the change in participation rates in the US.
+We also find relatively small effects on the participation of males in most countries.
+In contrast, for women, the increase in education explains up to 2 p.p. of the increase in participation during the Great recession in Belgium, Ireland, France, Italy, Portugal and the UK.
+On the other hand, in Spain, Greece and also to a lesser extent Austria, the growth in participation of women, net of the effect of education, remains substantial.21

-Finally, it is also important to notice that there were also important changes in participation within groups of education over the period.
+Finally, it is also important to notice that there were important changes in participation within education-based groups over the period under study.
 Table 5 shows that there were much larger increases in participation among women with less than high-school education and for high-school graduates.
-Finally, the last two columns of Table 5 document changes in participation by marital status.
-We find substantial increase in the participation rates of married women.
+We also find substantial increases in the participation rates of married women.
 In most countries, the participation of married women increased substantially relative to the participation of single women.
-In the rest of the paper, we investigate the explanations for these patterns.
+In the rest of the paper, we investigate whether these patterns can be explained by changes in labour demand.